Robotxm/BetterMiuiExpress/README.md

 BetterMiuiExpress is an Xposed module that prevents express details to be displayed in third-party apps such as Taobao, CaiNiao, etc. and shows a custom activity to display the details.

+**Privacy phone number in Taobao is not supported.
+If enabled, querying details of packages delivered by SF will fail.**

 ## Prerequisites

 - MIUI based on Android 7.0 or above.